 (A) "Chore service" means a service that improves, restores, or maintains a clean, sanitary, and safe living environment through the performance of tasks on the property where the consumer resides that are beyond the consumer's capability, and the removal of hazards posing a threat to the consumer's health and welfare.
-Examples of a chore service are:
+Examples of tasks that comprise a chore service are:

 (1) Heavy household cleaning: washing walls and ceilings; washing the outside of windows, washing the inside of windows that are difficult to reach; removing, cleaning, and re-hanging curtains or drapery; and, shampooing carpets or furniture;